apache/arrow/r/README.md

 #> $mass_lbs <double>
 ```

-`collect()` returns an R data frame or tibble, suitable for viewing or
+`collect()` returns an R `data.frame`, suitable for viewing or passing
-passing to other R functions for analysis or visualization:
+to other R functions for analysis or visualization:

 ``` r
 result %>% collect()